Expect Delays: 5 MMS Sending Strategies for Black Friday/Cyber Monday Weekend

 Sending delays are most common for MMS campaigns using TFNs since media files like images and GIFs require more data to be sent.
 If you send using a short code, most of this doesn’t apply.
 Shortcodes are designed for high message volume where TFNs are designed for mid-level volume.
 The carrier networks don’t have the infrastructure in place to support a large spike in MMS traffic on TFNs the same way they can handle it on shortcodes.

 Long story short, you can still send MMS campaigns during BFCM, especially if they are crucial to your brand.
-Given the chance of delays, you’ll want to make sure you use MMS strategically and try to avoid specific times in your texts (i.e. Sale ends in one hour!)
+Given the chance of delays, you’ll want to make sure you use MMS strategically and try to avoid specific times in your texts (i.e. Sale ends in one hour!).

-Send to a Variety of Segments
+Send to a variety of segments

-Not only is this a poor experience for the customer, but it comes across as spammy too.
-If you want to make sure you're not sending the campaign to someone who has already purchased, create a segment to send that excludes those people.
+Imagine you’re sending out a text promoting your best-selling mattress.
+Without segmentation, you’d continue to direct customers who may have recently purchased this mattress to purchase again.
+Not only is this a poor experience for the customer, but it comes across as generic too.
+If you want to make sure you're not sending the campaign to someone who has already made a specific purchase, create a segment to send that excludes those people.

 You can use segments to give different offers too.
 You can choose to send one offer to VIP customers and a different offer to subscribers who have never made a purchase.